History of Chicago: Immigration and population in 19th century

 Many of the newcomers were Irish Catholic and German immigrants.
 Their neighborhood saloons, a center of male social life, were attacked in the mid-1850s by the local Know-Nothing Party, which drew its strength from evangelical Protestants.
 The new party was anti-immigration and anti-liquor and called for the purification of politics by reducing the power of the saloonkeepers.
 In 1855, the Know-Nothings elected Levi Boone mayor, who banned Sunday sales of liquor and beer.
 His aggressive law enforcement sparked the Lager Beer Riot of April 1855, which erupted outside a courthouse in which eight Germans were being tried for liquor ordinance violations.
 After 1865, saloons became community centers only for local ethnic men, as reformers saw them as places that incited riotous behavior and moral decay.
-Salons were also sources of musical entertainment.
+Saloons were also sources of musical entertainment.
 Francis O'Neill, an Irish immigrant who later became police chief, published compendiums of Irish music that were largely collected from other newcomers playing in saloons.

 By 1870, Chicago had grown to become the nation's second-largest city and one of the largest cities in the world.
 Between 1870 and 1900, Chicago grew from a city of 299,000 to nearly 1.7 million and was the fastest-growing city in world history.
 Chicago's flourishing economy attracted huge numbers of new immigrants from Eastern and Central Europe, especially Jews, Poles, and Italians, along with many smaller groups.
 Many businesspeople and professionals arrived from the eastern states.
 Relatively few new arrivals came from Chicago's rural hinterland.
 The exponential growth put increasing pollution on the environment, as hazards to public health impacted everyone.